lagp0310/ecommerce-example/README.md

 First, set the required environment variables for each app.
 You can copy the `.env.example` in the root directory of each app file into a `.env`.

-Then, you'll need to follow the [Self-Hosting with Docker](https://supabase.com/docs/guides/self-hosting/docker) before running this project.
+Then, you'll need to follow the [Self-Hosting with Docker](https://supabase.com/docs/guides/self-hosting/docker).

 After Supabase is ready and all the containers are running, you can run any of the following commands.